Homeless Encampments Are Gone And Crime is Way Down (So Far) in Venice

 Safer because overall crime is down so far where there were once encampments.

-According to the LAPD, crime in the neighborhood around the former 3rd Street and Hampton Drive encampments, which were next to pricey condos and chic cafes, is down almost 24 percent in the first quarter of this year, compared to a year ago.
+According to the LAPD, crime in the neighborhood around the former 3rd Street and Hampton Drive encampments is down almost 24 percent in the first quarter of this year, compared to a year ago.

 Even more dramatic is the drop in crime around the world famous Venice Boardwalk, where there were some 200 tents at one point.
 Those tents are now gone.